worldbank/gld/Support/B - Country Survey Details/PHL/LFS/Education_Levels.md

 ### Notes specific to the 2017 PSCED Classification

 Similar to some of the years in the 2008 PSCED Classification above, some survey years have values within the same year, between different-month rounds that do not correspond.
 Also similarly, some of these “mismatched” values are labelled, and some are not.

 #### Additional Notes for survey year 2019

 The first two rounds of 2019, January and April, are factor labelled data types and the second two, July and October, are integer, without labels.
 The underlying value labels for all may, in theory, be the same.
 However, the underlying values for the first two rounds are slightly different than those of the second two.
-The PSCED 2017 codebooks is quite extensive and clear that the values and labels for the first two rounds are *almost* exactly correct, expect for a few exception in early school year groupings: it appears that the some education categories have been grouped and the resulting grouping has been formed into a numeric value that does not appear in the codebook.
+The PSCED 2017 codebooks is uite extensive and clear that the values and labels for the first two rounds are *almost* exactly correct, expect for a few exception in early school year groupings: it appears that the some education categories have been grouped and the resulting grouping has been formed into a numeric value that does not appear in the codebook.

 For example, instead of listing out the “raw” values for grade 1, grade 2, grade 3, grade 4, and grade 5 – and making labels for each – the data has been constructed with a “new” value `y` that represents “grades 1-5” with a label such as “Grades 1-5”.
 Neither this value nor label appear in the 2017 PSCED, nor the numeric versions of the variables in other rounds.
-The original values that represent grades 1, grades 2, grades 3, etc do not appear in the factor labelled data variables, nor is there an “original” integer variable available.
+The original values that represent grades 1, grades 2, grades 3, etc do not appear in the factor labelled data variables, nor is there an
+“original” integer variable available.

-This “grouping” appears to have been constructed for: - grades 1 - 5 -
-grades 7 - 9
+This “grouping” appears to have been constructed for: - grades 1 - 5 - grades 7 - 9

 Furthermore, there are key non-grouped levels that, similarly, do not appear in the 2017 PSCED codebook, including those for: - Grade 10, but whose value *does not* appear in the integer data for other rounds - Grade 11, and whose value *does* appear in the integer data for other rounds - Grade 12, and whose value *does* appear in the integer data for other rounds

 Additionally, for the integer-labelled data (July and October rounds), there are a number of numeric values that do not appear in the PSCED 2017 Codebook, similarly to the 2008 Schema situation.
 While many of these values could be inferred based on patterns and counts from previous years (ie, clusters of digits that end in 1, 2, and 3 refer to primary grades 1, 2, and 3), there’s no way to confirm these inferences – they are merely guesses without some sort of documentation evidence.

 For the time being, I am simply going to leave the education levels missing for the final two rounds until more information can be gathered, which seems the safest choice for now.
 Thus, I will only code based on the labelled factor/January and April rounds initially.